 More important than any increases in speed, I need to decide what to apply them to.
 Without an inspiring pursuit, I wouldn’t be able to sustain the motivation to make those gains.

-Long-course skimo racing is appealing, as is cycling and getting back to rock climbing.
+Long-course skimo racing is appealing, as is cycling and getting back to climbing.
 However, I couldn’t ask for three more conflicting sports… Maybe an impossible balancing act will be the next challenge.